 Fix: iPhone Photo Import Failure ‘Something went wrong’

-Meanwhile, you will need to also check whether your iPhone is having enough battery charge or not.
-Similarly, make sure that the iPhone isn’t set to battery saving mode.
+Meanwhile, you will need to also check whether your iPhone has enough battery charge.
+Similarly, make sure that the iPhone isn’t set to battery-saving mode.
 Now, without wasting further time, let’s get into it.

 1. Update iPhone Firmware

 Needless to say that if your iPhone is running the outdated software version, you’ll need to update to the latest version.
 It not only fixes bugs or includes new features but also improves stability and your iPhone will be able to import/export data very easily.
 However, your Windows OS build also needs to be updated.
 To update your iPhone:

 - Go to Settings > Tap on General.